VCS’ Commitment to Compliance

 The risks are monitored and reported to the Board on a quarterly basis.
 Key updates and issues are shared with staff on a quarterly basis during staff meeting.
 Channels of communication for urgent dissemination of information and action plans are also established.

 VCS is committed to conducting its operations in a sustainable manner.
 Sustainability recognises the interdependence of economic, social and environmental factors.
-It is about being mindful that the success of an organisation does not only depend on its financial results, but also on factors that relate to Environment, Social, and Governance (“ESG” factors).
-It is about achieving a balance between Planet, People and Profit.
+It is about being mindful that the success of an organisation does not only depend on its financial performance, but also on factors that relate to Environment, Social, and Governance (“ESG” factors).
+It is about achieving a balance between Planet, People and Prosperity.

 To assist in the execution of its responsibilities, the Board shall be assisted by the following Board Committees: